vele616/monorepo/packages/jobboard/website/content/jobs/remote-full-stack-php-developer-scopic--LTeMb.md

 Down to business!

-*   Salary Range:Your starting salary is negotiable depending on your skills and experience.
+*   Salary Range: Your starting salary is negotiable depending on your skills and experience.
 *   This is an hourly paid position.
 *   Employees are paid monthly via wire transfer.